- On This Page

 Please note: Individuals who already have a UW NetID and any current or former UW student, faculty, or staff member may not use this process to obtain a new UW NetID.
-Please see “How do I assign computing services?” below for information on providing employee-level computing services to non-UW employees.
+See “How do I assign computing services?” for information on providing employee-level computing services to non-UW employees.

 Use the Sponsor a UW NetID tool